Recording & Replay

 replayLog() performs these steps:

-- Clears all existing properties, ID mappings, and pool
+- Clears all existing properties, ID mappings, and pool on the manager

 - Replays each operation in order:

-acquire→ creates a fresh property or pops from the replay poolcycle,hadamard,iSwap, etc. → applies the gate to recreated handlesmeasure→ callsforcedMeasurePropertieswith the recorded outcomerelease→ resets to|0⟩and returns to poolassign/unassign→ restores ID-to-handle mappings
+acquire: creates a fresh property or pops from the replay poolcycle,hadamard,i_swap, etc.: applies the gate to recreated handlesmeasure: callsforced_measure_propertieswith the recorded outcomerelease: resets to|0⟩and returns to poolassign/unassign: restores ID-to-handle mappings

 - After replay,

-getProperty("ball-1")returns the correct handle in the correct quantum state
+registry.getProperty("ball-1")returns the correct handle in the correct quantum state

 The key insight: because measurements are forced to recorded outcomes, the quantum state evolves identically.
 The same gates + same measurement results = same final state.

-Recording API
+QuantumRecorder API

 | Method | Description |